MLangteau/bamazon/README.md

         * Quit the application.

  ### The Supervisor Level will do the following (using node bamazonSupervisor.js):
-    1. Provides Supervisors the following list of menu options (see screenshot #4):
+    1. Provides Supervisors the following list of menu options (see Screenshot #):

         * View Product Sales by Department (Department ID, Department Name, Overhead Costs, Product Sales, Total Profit,
         * Create New Department,